ryanwelcher/block-developer-cookbook/templates/customize-build-process/README.md

-In this template, you will customize the build process provided by @wordpress/scripts and to be able to build a plugin that contains a single custom block , a custom Javascript file that registers a block variation, and a custom CSS file that corresponds to the block variation.
-We want to keep the code for our block in a blocks directory and the JS/CSS files in a resources directory.
+This template provides a tutorial on who to custom the build process provided by @wordpress/scripts to be able to compile both blocks and non-block items at the same time some different locations in the source code.

 ## Usage